Miles Kane: Don't Forget Who You Are (2013–2015)

-Coup de Grace, Dr. Pepper's Jaded Hearts Club Band and Change the Show (2017–present)
+Coup de Grace, Dr. Pepper's Jaded Hearts Club Band, and Change the Show (2017–2024)

 In September 2017, Kane sang in a Beatles tribute band named Dr. Pepper's Jaded Hearts Club Band.
 Other members included Muse singer and guitarist Matt Bellamy, Nine Inch Nails drummer Ilan Rubin, and Zutons drummer Sean Payne.

 In March 2018, Kane told the Evening Standard his new album would tentatively be called Coup de Grace, and would be released in the summer of 2018.

-In April 2018, Kane released 'Loaded', the first single to be taken from Coup De Grace.
-The music video for 'Loaded', directed by Brook Linder, was released the following month.
+In April 2018, Kane released "Loaded", the first single to be taken from Coup De Grace.
+Its music video was released the following month.

 In June 2018, Kane officially announced that Coup De Grace would be released on 10 August via Virgin EMI.
 The album's title track was also released the same day.
 The following week, Kane announced a headline European tour for October 2018.
-Coup De Grace contains songs co written with Jamie T and one including Lana Del Rey.
-Zach Dawes, Tyler Parkford and Loren Humphrey, who are live members of The Last Shadow Puppets, play on the majority of the album and also co-wrote 3 tracks with Kane.
+Zach Dawes, Tyler Parkford, and Loren Humphrey, who are live members of The Last Shadow Puppets, play on the majority of the album and also co-wrote 3 tracks with Kane.

 In November 2019, Kane supported Liam Gallagher on his UK and Ireland tour.

-In September 2019, Kane announced that he started recording new album and hopes to finish it by Christmas the following year.

 Kane was featured on the song "Dealer", released on Lana Del Rey's eighth studio album, Blue Banisters.
-Kane wrote the song with Del Rey in 2017, for a planned collaborative album between Del Rey, Zach Dawes, and Kane; His vocals were uncredited on the album.
+Kane wrote the song with Del Rey in 2017, for a planned collaborative album between him, Del Rey, and Zach Dawes.
+His vocals were credited on the album.

-Solo band members

-His current live band consist of Oscar Sholto Robertson (drums), Nathan Sudders (bass), Josh McClorey (rhythm guitar) and João de Macedo Mello (keys).
-His previous live bands included Victoria Smith (drums) and Dom John (guitar and keys).
-George Moran (rhythm guitarist), Ben Parsons (keyboard), Phil Anderson (bass guitar), and Jay Sharrock (drums).
-Singer-songwriter and rhythm guitarist Eugene McGuinness left the band to continue with his own career.
+Kane's fifth solo album, One Man Band, was released in August 2023.
+This album marks his first collaboration with his cousins Ian and James Skelly; the former played drums and the latter produced the record.

+Sunlight in the Shadows (2025–present)

+Sunlight in the Shadows was released on 17 October 2025 through Easy Eye Sound.

+Produced by Dan Auerbach of The Black Keys, the album has 12 tracks and has been described as psyche-infused rock and roll.

 Personal life

 Kane lived in London until August 2015, when he moved to Los Angeles, to work on the second Last Shadow Puppets record.
 There, he lived "seven minutes away" from friend and fellow band member, Alex Turner.
-In 2019, Kane relocated back to Bethnal Green.
+In 2019, Kane moved back to Bethnal Green.

-Kane now supports Liverpool F.C., having previously followed Manchester United up until his mid 20s.
-He is also a close friend of former Everton and England footballer Leighton Baines.
-Kane is asthmatic and carries an inhaler with him whilst touring.
+He began supporting Liverpool F.C. in 2010, having previously followed Manchester United.
+He is a close friend of former Everton and England footballer Leighton Baines.
+Kane is asthmatic and carries an inhaler while touring.

 Public image

-In 2015, he was named one of GQs 50 best dressed British men.
-In 2016, Kane apologised to a female journalist he offended with an “ill judged” sexual remark.
-Kane was promoting the latest Last Shadow Puppets album in an interview with journalist Rachel Brodsky from the SPIN music website when he asked her if she wanted to “go upstairs”.
+In 2015, he was named one of GQ's 50 best dressed British men.

+In 2024 Kane released a special edition football shirt with Camden store Modfather Clothing and Admiral Sports in line with Euro 2024.